DajahV/CODSOFT---Titanic-Survival-Prediction-Project/README.md

 # This is an Internship Project from CODESOFT
 This is an internship project I was assigned to by CODESOFT company.

+<a ref = />Click here for a step wise video approach I took to soft this problem

 I use the Titanic dataset to build a model that predicts whether a passenger on the RMS Titanic survived the ship wrenck or not.